 Every so often I get asked about my journalism degree and what I plan to do with it.
-It’s been almost a year since graduating with a Bachelor of Journalism.
-Truth is, my plan is and always will be to end up writing for the rest of my life.
-It is my dream career.
-But I have two big dreams in life and the other is to travel.
+It’s been almost a year since graduating with my Bachelor of Journalism and truth is, my plan is and always will be to end up writing for the rest of my life.
+It is my dream career, but I have two big dreams in life and the other is to travel.

 My ultimate goal would be to live, write and travel for a career.
 I mean, who wouldn’t love that?
-But until an opportunity for that comes up, I have to put my number one passion first and my number one passion at this point in my life is to travel.
+But until an opportunity for that comes up, I have to put my number one passion first and my number one passion at this point in my life is to wander the globe aimlessly.

 I struggled to find a journalism job…